Warranty and Return Rights in Qatar

 What is this right?

-Consumers in Qatar have warranty and return protections:
+Consumers in Qatar have warranty and return protections that override store policies:

 • Sellers must provide a warranty for durable goods.
-The warranty terms must be clearly stated in writing.
+The warranty terms must be clearly stated in writing at the time of sale.

-• If a product is defective, you have the right to a repair, replacement, or refund.
+• If a product is defective, you have the right to a repair, replacement, or refund — your choice, not the seller's.

-• The seller cannot impose a "no return" policy for defective goods.
-Such policies are void for faulty products.
+• A seller cannot enforce a "no return" policy for defective goods.
+Such policies are void under the Consumer Protection Law.

-• The Civil Code provides a warranty against hidden defects (defects not apparent at the time of purchase) for one year.
+• The Civil Code provides an additional warranty against hidden defects (defects not apparent at the time of purchase) for one year from discovery.

-• Electronics and appliances typically come with a manufacturer warranty of 1-2 years.
+• Electronics and appliances typically come with a manufacturer warranty of 1-2 years, but your statutory rights exist independently.

 When does it apply?